 Strength = Practice to power X

-- Association/Elaboration.
 If you associate the content with something you already know or elaborate on the details, the chances are increased that you will remember it.
 This is why many like to write down what they have heard in lectures as a means of visual elaboration.
 Of course associating the content with a story can significantly increase your chances of memorising it as well.
 The more path ways you have to the content, the more likely you will remember it.
 In addition adding hierarchies can also considerably help the memorising process as you know where the information should fit.
 A classic example is to use mnemonics to remember the names or numbers.
-Look at this extreme example of large-number-multiplication by this really unique mathemagician to see how far you can push this technique.
+A famous case in English is to learn the order of colours in the spectrum of visible light:

 You should exploit all of these features to deliver an effective training session.
 Here is what you need to do: